lmolsen/gamebook-web/README.md

 </details>

 ## <a id="overview">Overview</a>
 Gamebook Web is a text-based gamebook with interactive puzzles and branching narratives.
 It has mobile responsive design, but is optimized for desktop.
+Play it here: [https://gamebook-web.netlify.app/](https://gamebook-web.netlify.app/)

 ## <a id="features">Features</a>
 - Custom sound effects and writing